RobomandosLab/StarstormReturns/README.md

 - Neik for creating a wonderful mod and community we have loved and enjoyed
 - Dee for design help and development guidance
 - Swuff for helping kickstart the codebase
+- Starstorm 2 team for their design guidance and support
 - Starstorm fans everywhere
 - Khlerik, iDeathHD, and other RoRR Modding Toolkit contributors for their work on making modding possible
 - Risk of Rain Discord, and RoRRModcord for playtesting and feedback